jeremylong/DependencyCheck/src/site/markdown/analyzers/central-analyzer.md

 Central Analyzer
 ==============

-Dependency-check includes an analyzer that will check for the Maven GAV (Group/Artifact/Version) information for artifacts in the scanned area.
+OWASP dependency-check includes an analyzer that will check for the Maven GAV (Group/Artifact/Version) information for artifacts in the scanned area.
 By default the information comes from [Maven Central][1].
 If the artifact's hash is found in the configured Nexus repository, its GAV is recorded as an Identifier